bibleexchange/courses/book-of-romans/002_dispensational/002_the-sorrow-of-paul-at-israels-rejection/001_the-sorrow-of-paul-at-israels-rejection.md

 # The Sorrow of the Apostle at Israel's Rejection (9:1-5)

-Romans chapter nine talks about Paul’s sorrow for the Jews.
-We find out that not all of Abraham’s seed were the children of promise.
+Romans chapter nine talks about Paul&apos;s sorrow for the Jews.
+We find out that not all of Abraham&apos;s seed were the children of promise.

 > Romans 9:7,8&mdash;&hellip; Neither, because they are the seed of Abraham, are they all children: but, In Isaac shall thy seed be called.
 8 That is, They which are the children of the flesh, these are not the children of God: but the children of the promise are counted for the seed.